GENERAL ASSEMBLY OF NORTH CAROLINA

 performed with a light meter after a safety inspection mechanic determined that

-inspect an after-factory tinted window of a vehicle for which the Division has
+not inspect an after-factory tinted window of a vehicle for which the Division

 A vehicle that is inspected at an inspection station and fails the inspection is entitled to be reinspected at the same station at any time within 30 days of the failed inspection without paying another inspection fee."